conradakunga/Blog/_posts/2026-09-13-leading-spaces-considerations-when-using-csvhelper.md

     - StarLibrary
 ---

-In the past, I have discussed my extensive use of the [CSVHelper](https://github.com/joshclose/csvhelper) library, including as recently as yesterday, where I talked about "[Changing the CSV Delimiter with CSVHelper]({% post_url 2026-09-12-changing-the-csv-delimiter-with-csvhelper %})".
+In the past, I have discussed my extensive use of the [CSVHelper](https://github.com/joshclose/csvhelper) library, including as recently as yesterday, when I talked about "[Changing the CSV Delimiter with CSVHelper]({% post_url 2026-09-12-changing-the-csv-delimiter-with-csvhelper %})".

 In the example, the generated file was this: